Ruthbcastro/LienzoVivo/Requirements/Functional and Non-Functional Requirements.md

 # Functional Requirements

-RF1.
-The application must display the artwork information, including name, artist, dimensions, materials, and price, as well as the buttons Buy and View on Wall.
+1. **RF1.** The application must display the artwork information, including name, artist, dimensions, materials, and price, along with the _Buy_ and _View on Wall_ buttons.

-RF2.
-When pressing the View on Wall button, the application must activate the device’s camera to begin scanning the space.
+2. **RF2.** When pressing _View on Wall_, the application must activate the device’s camera and start scanning the space.

-RF3.
-When starting the AR experience, the application must show two imaginary horizontal lines (one aligned with the ceiling and the other with the floor) and a message instructing the user to align the top and bottom edges of the wall with the lines on screen.
+3. **RF3.** When starting the AR experience, the application must show two horizontal lines (one aligned with the ceiling and one with the floor) with a message instructing the user to align the wall edges.

-RF4.
-While the user aligns the wall, the application must display a visual indicator showing that it is waiting for the correct alignment.
+4. **RF4.** While the user aligns the wall, the application must display a visual indicator showing it is waiting for correct alignment.

-RF5.
-Once the wall edges are aligned with the guide lines, the lines must change color and remain visible for 3 seconds along with the message “Borders correctly aligned.”
+5. **RF5.** When the lines are correctly aligned, they must change color and remain visible for 3 seconds along with the message “Borders correctly aligned.”

-RF6.
-After confirming the alignment, the loading indicator must change to a confirmation indicator, and the application must display graphical elements showing that the camera is scanning, accompanied by the message “Make circular movements.”
+6. **RF6.** After alignment, the loading indicator must change to a confirmation indicator and show the message “Make circular movements.”

-RF7.
-During the scan, the application must display the legend “Scanning” along with a cumulative progress indicator.
+7. **RF7.** During the scan, the application must display the legend “Scanning” along with a cumulative progress indicator.

-RF8.
-At the end of the scan, the progress indicator must be replaced by a confirmation indicator along with the legend “Scan completed” for 3 seconds.
+8. **RF8.** At the end of the scan, the progress indicator must be replaced by the message “Scan completed,” visible for 3 seconds.

-RF9.
-Once the scan is completed, the application must allow the user to place the artwork by tapping on the desired area of the screen.
+9. **RF9.** Once the scan is complete, the user must be able to place the artwork by tapping the desired area.

-RF10.
-The application must display an arrow pointing to the placed artwork, a shaded border around the selection, and an X button to cancel the action if the user wishes to reposition the artwork.
+10. **RF10.** The application must display an arrow pointing to the artwork, a shaded border around it, and an X button to cancel the action.

-RF11.
-If the user taps the artwork, a drag mode must be activated that allows moving the artwork only within the scanned space.
+11. **RF11.** If the user taps the artwork, drag mode must be activated, allowing movement only within the scanned space.

-RF12.
-When the artwork is released in a new position, it must remain fixed in that location.
+12. **RF12.** When the artwork is released, it must remain fixed in its new position.

-RF13.
-Once the artwork is placed, the application must display the buttons Done (to confirm the final visualization) and Buy (to purchase the artwork).
+13. **RF13.** Once the artwork is placed, the application must display the _Done_ (confirm) and _Buy_ buttons.

-RF14.
-The application must display a numbered walkthrough that guides the user step by step through the required actions.
+14. **RF14.** The application must show a numbered walkthrough guiding the user step by step.

 ---

 # Non-Functional Requirements

-RNF1.
-The application must provide clear visual feedback during all stages of scanning and artwork placement.
+- **RNF1.** The application must provide clear visual feedback at all stages of scanning and artwork placement.

-RNF2.
-The alignment, loading, and confirmation indicators must update immediately when the state changes.
+- **RNF2.** Alignment, loading, and confirmation indicators must immediately reflect state changes in the prototype.

-RNF3.
-The interface must be intuitive and allow the user to easily understand what action to take next.
+- **RNF3.** The interface must be intuitive and guide the user step by step without external instructions.

-RNF4.
-The application must be compatible with supported devices and ensure stability during AR scanning.
+- **RNF4.** The application must display consistent interactions throughout all steps of the workflow (scanning, placing, confirmation).

-RNF5.
-All messages, indicators, and visual elements must be consistent and easily recognizable.
+- **RNF5.** All messages, icons, colors, and visual elements must maintain consistency in style and meaning within the prototype.

->Explain easy recognizable meaning.
+- **RNF6.** Simulated actions in the prototype must show immediate changes to reflect user feedback.

+- **RNF7.** The prototype must represent that the application does not store sensitive data, such as images, camera input, or location.